amurrell/wp-engine-theme-local/README.md

 You may have issues if you copied over mu-plugins from wp-engine SFTP - you can just delete it from `wp-engine-downloads/<your-site>` and refresh - should remove issues.

+### XDebug

+This project includes `.vscode` folder with extension recommendation (PHP debug) and a launch.json file with settings that work with Dockerlocal (exposed port 9003).

+This means that you are just seconds away from debugging!

+1. Make sure you have the xdebug extension installed / enabled. - can also type `@recommended` in extensions panel.
+2. Make sure DockerLocal is running (you can see your site running in browser)
+3. Add a breakpoint to debug at: Go into a file, eg. your themes footer and on the left side of a line, click till red circle comes up
+4. Enter debug panel (left menu "bug" + play button) & select from dropdown Run and Debug "WP-Theme-Local: Xdebug" & press play in command palette.
+5. Now, trigger your site - go to the page and refresh it.
+6. Enjoy debugging - vscode should popup at breakpoint and you can inspect values
+7. Press stop to exit debug session.

 [☝️ Back to Contents](#contents)

 ---